S-Series (rocket family): S-210

 A retired single-stage sounding rocket developed by the Institute of Space and Aeronautical Science of the University of Tokyo, predecessor of the Institute of Space and Astronautical Science (ISAS), to study the ionosphere.
 A variant S-210JA was launched from Japan's Antarctic base.
 The first S-210 launch took place in 1966, and was retired in 1982.
 The first two launches of the full sized versions in took place between 1966 and 1967: they were both failures, with the motor case burning through.
 After redesign of the case and improved quality control the subsequent launch in August 1969 was successful.
 Following further successful tests in Japan in 1970–1971, the rocket was cleared for intensive use at the Japanese Antarctic base at Syowa in 1972–1978.

 The S-210, like other rockets in the series, used a solid rocket motor.
-The fuel grain of the motor included Hydroxyl-terminated polybutadiene (HTPB), making it better suited for the cold temperatures of the Antarctic launch site.
+The propellant grain of the motor included Hydroxyl-terminated polybutadiene (HTPB) binder, making it better suited for the cold temperatures of the Antarctic launch site.